zowe-actions/shared-actions/project-move-item/README.md

 # Move Project Item

 This action updates the Status field of an issue or pull request in a GitHub v2 project.
-It can be used in workflows triggered by `issue` or `pull_request_target` events.
+It is designed to be used in workflows triggered by `issue` or `pull_request_target` events.

 <br />